tunmsk/nextgen-facebook/readme.txt

 **Images and Videos**

 NextGEN Facebook (NGFB) detects and uses all images - associated or included in your content - including the WordPress image gallery and [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) shortcodes.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended consumer (Facebook, Twitter, Pinterest, etc).
-The Pro version detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
+The Pro version detects embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube (including preview image, video title, and video description).
 NGFB (Pro version) also includes support for [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).

 **Enhanced SEO**